- A large handful of mixed herbs, such as parsley, basil, dill, mint, chives, sage or rosemary

 5. Eat Me, Keep Me

 This salsa verde will keep in the fridge for up to 2 days.
 You can freeze it, too.
 Spoon the salsa verde into ice cube trays and freeze till solid, then transfer to a ziplock bag.
-The salsa verde cubes can be added, frozen, into soups or stews for an extra zing of flavour.
+The salsa verde cubes can be added, frozen, to soups or stews for an extra zing of flavour.
+Just warm through to melt them.

 6. Make It Fish-Free